Ballasting your tyres

 Ballasting tyres with liquids

-In some specific cases, to increase adhesive weight or lower the machine’s centre of gravity, both Tubeless and Tube Type tyres can be ballasted with liquid.
+In some specific cases, to increase a machine's weight or lower it's centre of gravity, both Tubeless and Tube Type tyres can be ballasted with liquid.

 In winter, temperatures may fall below freezing and at 0°C the use of a Glycol based anti-freeze product is required.